WenkeHuang/Encyclopedia-of-Artificial-Intelligence/Paper/Knowledge Distillation/Zero-shot knowledge distillation in deep networks (2019)/Zero-Shot Knowledge Distillation in Deep Networks (2019).md

 Can we do Knowledge Distillation without (access to) training data (Zero-Shot)?

-- Data is precious and sensitive – won’t be shared
+- Data is precious and sensitive – won’t be shared 数据宝贵且敏感
-- E.g. : Medical records, Biometric data, Proprietary data
+- E.g. : Medical records, Biometric data, Proprietary data 医学记录 生物数据
-- Federated learning – Only models are available, not data
+- Federated learning – Only models are available, not data 联邦学习

 ## Existing methods

 Knowledge Distillation (Hinton et al., 2015) enables to transfer the complex mapping functions learned by cumber- some models to relatively simpler models.

 $Teacher$ Model: Generally the Teacher models deliver excellent performance, but they can be **huge and computationally expensive**.
 Hence, these models can not be deployed in limited resource environments or when real-time inference is expected.